CharaChorder/docs/docs/GenerativeTextMenu.rst

 ``CharaChorder GTM [ >K<eyboard || >M<ouse || >C<hording || >D<isplay || >R<esources ]``

 The Generative Text Menu, known by its abbreviation as GTM, is an onboard, text based menu which can be accessed anywhere you type.
-Through it, we are able to modify :doc:`CCOS<CharaChorder Operating System (CCOS)>` settings including :ref:`chording tolerances<GenerativeTextMenu:Press Tolerance>`, :ref:`mouse speeds<GenerativeTextMenu:Slow Speed>`, and :ref:`realtime feedback<GenerativeTextMenu:Realtime Feedback>`, among other settings and features, without the need to use a software.
-It's a core feature of :doc:`CCOS<CharaChorder Operating System (CCOS)>` that you will want to learn how to use to make the device your own.
+Through it, we are able to modify :doc:`CCOS<CCOS>` settings including :ref:`chording tolerances<GenerativeTextMenu:Press Tolerance>`, :ref:`mouse speeds<GenerativeTextMenu:Slow Speed>`, and :ref:`realtime feedback<GenerativeTextMenu:Realtime Feedback>`, among other settings and features, without the need to use a software.
+It's a core feature of :doc:`CCOS<CCOS>` that you will want to learn how to use to make the device your own.

 You will notice that some settings have different press and release values.
-This is because the switches are read by the :doc:`CCOS<CharaChorder Operating System (CCOS)>` at two different moments in time: when they are pressed, and when they are released.
-We have designed :doc:`CCOS<CharaChorder Operating System (CCOS)>` to have configurable settings for each of those "events" separately, for maximum adjustability.
-Intuitively, each **press** setting, such as :ref:`debounce press<GenerativeTextMenu:Debounce Press>`, will affect the way that the :doc:`CCOS<CharaChorder Operating System (CCOS)>` reads the switch at the time that the switch is pressed into any one direction.
-Conversely, **release** settings, such as :ref:`release debounce<GenerativeTextMenu:Debounce Release>`, will change the way that the :doc:`CCOS<CharaChorder Operating System (CCOS)>` reads the switch at the exact moment that the switch is released, or un-pressed, from any one direction.
+This is because the switches are read by the :doc:`CCOS<CCOS>` at two different moments in time: when they are pressed, and when they are released.
+We have designed :doc:`CCOS<CCOS>` to have configurable settings for each of those "events" separately, for maximum adjustability.
+Intuitively, each **press** setting, such as :ref:`debounce press<GenerativeTextMenu:Debounce Press>`, will affect the way that the :doc:`CCOS<CCOS>` reads the switch at the time that the switch is pressed into any one direction.
+Conversely, **release** settings, such as :ref:`release debounce<GenerativeTextMenu:Debounce Release>`, will change the way that the :doc:`CCOS<CCOS>` reads the switch at the exact moment that the switch is released, or un-pressed, from any one direction.

 .. note::
 	Although you can configure your CCOS settings anywhere that you can type through the GTM, you can also edit them on the :doc:`CharaChorder Device Manager<Device Manager>`.